leticiagcapovilla/mywikitest/home/Machine/rf_system.md

 **Table 2**: CESR cavity SRF module parameters.

 The Figure 2 and Figure 3 shows, for the phase 2 of operation, the RF forward and reflected power as a function of stored beam current and external cavity Q. The black dashed line in the diagram represents the ideal situation (minimum reflected power).

-Note that using
+> Note that using $Q_{ext}$ ~ 1.6*10⁵ (ideal value for the nominal operation current of 350 mA) results in a reflected power of about 5 kW per cavity at 500 mA.
+{.is-info}

-$Q_{ext}$ ~ 1.6*10⁵ (ideal value for the nominal operation current of 350 mA) results in a reflected power of about 5 kW per cavity at 500 mA.
-The Table 2  shows some RF parameters calculated for each phase of operation using cavities with $Q_{ext}$ optimized for this nominal operation phase with 350 mA.
-The Table 3 shows some RF parameters calculated for all phases of operation using cavities with $Q_{ext}$ optimized for the phase 2 with 350 mA.
+Table 2  shows some RF parameters calculated for each phase of operation using cavities with $Q_{ext}$ optimized for this nominal operation phase with 350 mA.
+Table 3 shows some RF parameters calculated for all phases of operation using cavities with $Q_{ext}$ optimized for the phase 2 with 350 mA.

 Until now we only have some estimates about the energy loss per turn from IDs.
 The Figure 4 and Figure 5 show the reflected power within a range of energy loss from IDs in the oparation pahse 1 and phase 2.